 One Quick Self-Control Test to Know if Your Feelings Are Running (& Ruining!)
 Your Life

 Negative feelings aren't BAD, and positive feelings aren't GOOD.
-But when negative feelings show up, are you in or out of SELF-CONTROL?
+But when negative feelings show up, are you IN or OUT of SELF-CONTROL?
 Control itself isn’t bad, but exerting control on the wrong party can make hard things worse.

-Take this post as a check-in, a quick self-control test to realize whether feelings are actually running (& ruining) your life.
+Take this post as a check-in, a quick self-control test to realize whether feelings are actually running (& ruining!) your life.

 Frazzled, Overwhelmed, & Checked Out